 Benefits of White Coffee

-- Has a slightly more caffeine content than regular coffee
+- Has slightly more caffeine content than regular black coffee

-- Boosts metabolism by breaking down fatty acids for the body to use for energy
+- White coffee boosts metabolism by breaking down fatty acids for the body to use for energy

 - Has a nutty flavor